narendersaini32/simons/README.md

       2. Light Green: ![#90EE90](https://via.placeholder.com/15/90EE90/000000?text=+) `lightgreen`.
       3. Tomato: ![#ff6347](https://via.placeholder.com/15/ff6347/000000?text=+) `tomato`.
       4. Yellow: ![#FFFF00](https://via.placeholder.com/15/FFFF00/000000?text=+) `yellow`.

+## Features

 ### Audio Content

-There are four different audios used in the game in wich are used when each of the four buttons is triggered whether by the CPU or players.
+There are four different audios used in the game that are used when each of the four buttons is triggered whether by the CPU or players.
 Therefore, each of the buttons are assigned to a variable then used in different functions to give its own functionality.